JujuAdams/Chatterbox/docs/3.0/concept-chatterscript.md

 <!-- tabs:end -->

-By adding the custom action `playMusic` and binding it to the script `play_background_music()`, Chatterbox will now call this script whenever `<<playMusic>>` is processed by Chatterbox.
+By adding the custom action `playMusic` and binding it to the function `play_background_music()`, Chatterbox will now call this function whenever `<<playMusic>>` is processed by Chatterbox.

 Custom actions can also have parameters.
 These parameters can be any Chatterbox value - a real number, a string, or a variable.
 Parameters should separated by spaces.
-Parameters are passed into a script as an array of values in argument0.
+Parameters are passed into the matching GML function in the same order that they were defined in ChatterScript.

 <!-- tabs:start -->